openconnectivity/IOTivity-Lite-setup/Readme.md

 To build another port (e.g. OS):
 - uncomment out the listed port in the script, and comment out the default linux.

-## run code
+## Run Code

 script: **run.sh**

-This script executes the executable in the folder where the executable resides in.
+This script executes the compiled executable in the folder where the executable resides in.

-e.g. it executes the device_builder_server executable (e.g. the server application) in folder:
+e.g. it executes the __device_builder_server__ executable (e.g. the server application) in folder:

 ./iotivity-lite/port/linux/

 note that the executable needs to be started in folder where it recides to avoid issues with reading the security data.

-## reset device
+## Reset Device

 script: **reset.sh**